Minsmere and Yox Model Survey to Assess Flood Risk

 The data goes through many Quality Assurance stages making sure that the final data sent to the client is to the stated specification and bespoke to the project specification.
-Ensuring that all the stages of processing these watercourses were up to date enabled a better overall view of the project and enabled resources to be utilised more efficiently to the tasks that were outstanding.

 All work was completed to the latest Environment Agency specification (V5.0) with certain elements of the deliverables being bespoke to the needs of JBA Consulting Limited.
 All of the cross-section data was processed using GeoRiver® and multiple sets of data were exported from here.
 This includes Flood Modeller, XYZ data, valid EACSD files, CAD drawings and georeferenced photographs with bearings.